nickolasburr/git-extend/README.md

 + `$PREFIX/bin/git-extend` -> `$PREFIX/bin/git`

-<div style="color: red; font-weight: bold">Important</div>: If a `git` executable is encountered during `make install`, the process will fail.
+<strong>Important</strong>: If a `git` executable is encountered during `make install`, the process will fail.
 This will happen if you have Git installed at `$PREFIX/bin/git`.
 In this event, run `make uninstall` and use `PREFIX` to specify an alternate location, then add that pathname to the beginning of your `$PATH`.

 ## Options